davidawoud/CS214-SystemsProgramming-CustomMalloc-C/README.txt

 For the library to be considered correct, Malloc returns a pointer to a block of memory with a size greater than or equal to the user's input, or NULL if no such block exists.
 When calling Free on a block of allocated memory, Malloc should be able to return a pointer to that now free block of memory if the size matches.
 Additionally, when calling Free on a block of allocated memory with a neighboring free block, the two combine to form one block, with a size equal to the sizes of both blocks plus the size of the metadata.
 If Free is called on an address out of range, an address not at the start of a block, or an address of a free block, it will return an error.

+In crashtest1.c: Call free() on NULL pointer
+In crashtest2.c: Call free() on an address out of bounds In crashtest3.c: Call free() on an address not provided by malloc() In crashtest4.c: Call free() on the address of a free block

 Test 1: Call Malloc with a size greater than memory Test 2: Call Malloc on a full memory array
-Test 3: Call Free on an address outside the range of the memory array Test 4: Call Free on an address not at the start of a block Test 5: Call Free on an address at the start of a free block Test 6: Call Malloc, then Free on the returned pointer, and Malloc again -> Pointers should be the same Test 7: Fill the memory array completely with multiple calls to Malloc, Free some blocks, and then call Malloc again Test 8: Call Malloc 4 times with size 1000, Free the middle 2 pointers, and then call Malloc with a size 2000
+Test 7: Fill the memory array completely with multiple calls to Malloc, Free some blocks, and then call Malloc again Test 8: Call Malloc 4 times with size 1000, Free the middle 2 pointers, and then call Malloc with a size 2000

+In memgrind.c:
+Stress Test 1: malloc() and immediately free() a 1-byte chunk, 120 times Stress Test 2: Use malloc() to get 120 1-byte chunks, storing the pointers in an array, then use free() to deallocate the chunks
+Stress Test 3: Randomly choose between allocating a 1-byte chunk and storing the pointer in an array and deallocating one of the chunks in the array (if any)
-Stress Tests 1, 2, and 3 given in project assignment writeup Stress Test 4: Call malloc(1) until memory runs out, then frees the accumulated pointers Stress Test 5: Call malloc(1) and free() at 3:1 ratio until memory is full, then free all pointers
+Stress Test 4: Call malloc(1) until memory runs out, then frees the accumulated pointers Stress Test 5: Call malloc(1) and free() at 3:1 ratio until memory is full, then free all pointers